IBM/WCA-AnsibleLightspeed-L3/docs/customizing.md

 !!! warning "REMOVE THE CUSTOMIZED *MODEL ID* WHEN FINISHED"

-    Remember to **clear** the `Ansible > Lightspeed: Model ID Override` in the *Extension Settings* after you have completed *Step 13*, otherwise all subsequent code generation requests made to WCA will be produced using the customized AI model.
+    Remember to **clear** the `Ansible > Lightspeed: Model ID Override` in the *Settings* after you have completed *Step 13*, otherwise all subsequent code generation requests made to WCA will be produced using the customized AI model.

 ---

 ## **iii.
 Conclusion**

-That concludes the hands-on components to this Level 3 course, but your learning and experimentation doesn't need to end here.
+This concludes the hands-on components of the Level 3 course, but your learning and experimentation doesn't need to end here.
+Participants are encouraged to follow the <a href="https://ibm.github.io/WCA-AnsibleLightspeed-L3/evaluation/" target="_blank">Level 3 accreditation</a> steps (depending on your role).

-The <a href="https://ibm.github.io/WCA-AnsibleLightspeed-L3/advanced/" target="_blank">**OPTIONAL** module</a> which follows teaches you how to craft a fully-functional Ansible Playbook for the automated deployment of an Amazon EC2 instance and WordPress application — deployable from your local machine into a live AWS environment.
-IBM technical sellers and business partners are **NOT** required to complete this section to receive Level 3 accreditation.
-However, it is highly recommended by the authors that you attempt the material, given the tremendous demonstration value it provides for clients.

-Otherwise, you are welcome to conclude the hands-on component at this point and follow the <a href="https://ibm.github.io/WCA-AnsibleLightspeed-L3/evaluation/" target="_blank">Level 3 accreditation</a> steps (depending on your role).